Set up multiple monitors for ROVsim Pro, O&G and Gen3

 a.
 Has a “dedicated” (not integrated) graphics adapter.
 Although ROVsim² will run on most modern PC computers, you will get optimum performance with a dedicated graphics adapter, preferably one that is designed for “3D gaming”.

 b.
-1 MB or more of dedicated graphics memory for each monitor you will want to install.
+A minimum of 1 MB of dedicated graphics memory for each monitor you will want to install.

 c.
-It has connections for two or three monitors.
+It has connections for two , three or four monitors.

 When choosing the monitors, it is best to choose three that have the same native resolution.
 They don’t necessarily need to be the same size (dimensions) but by being the same resolution (pixel width by pixel height) allows the desktop spanning to work properly.
 Also keep in mind that the higher the screen resolution you choose, the more data the computer will need to process and deliver to each monitor.
 Unless you plan on using a “top of the line” 3D gaming computer we recommend you limit each monitor’s horizontal resolution to 1280 pixels or less.